 8. Go back to look at your notes after reading a passage

 It would help if you tried to spend about 30% of your reading time looking back at what you wrote down (after about 30 seconds).
-In other words, every 30 seconds or so, look back up from your page and check on what information from each section you still remember.
+In other words, every 30 seconds, look back up from your page and check what information from each section you still remember.
 This process is known as spaced repetition, and it works great!

 9. Maintain your time

 Don’t spend too much time on one question.
-You have a total of around 60 minutes, and if you spend too long on any one question or reading passage, that will likely take away from your time later on.
+You have a total of around 60 minutes, and spending too long on any question or reading passage will likely take away from your time later on.